ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 ## Key Distribution Response {#ssec-key-distribution-response}

-The KDC verifies the Access Token and, if verification succeeds, sends a Key Distribution success Response to the Client.
+The KDC verifies the access token and, if verification succeeds, sends a Key Distribution success Response to the Client.
 This corresponds to a 2.01 Created message.
 The payload of this response is a CBOR Map which MUST contain the following fields:

 * key, used to send the keying material to the Client, as a COSE_Key ({{RFC8152}}) containing the following parameters:
   - kty, as defined in {{RFC8152}}.